 I hope not, because often the more we can do by “not doing,” the better…

-From the defensive standpoint, this could mean having enough awareness of situation, circumstances, and surroundings that we have an inkling something is “up” before its right up on us.
+From the defensive standpoint, this could mean having enough awareness of situation, circumstances, and surroundings that we gather that something is “up” before its right up on us.

-Say spying a pair of sketchy dudes further down the block that seem be paying you inordinate attention, or noticing that panhandler who seems to be “on something” at the entrance to the Safeway when you pulled into the lot – and avoiding any issue by not dealing with it to begin with – by turning around or crossing the street in the first case, or going through a separate entrance in the second.
+Say spying that pair of sketchy dudes further down the block that seem to be paying you inordinate attention; or noticing that panhandler who seems to be “on something” at the entrance to the Safeway when you pulled into the lot – and avoiding any issue by not dealing with it to begin with – turning around or crossing the street in the first case, or going through a separate entrance in the second.

 “And if anyone tries anything I will make them wish they hadn’t!”

 That’s fine and all, and going through life this way likely will mean one will surely need self defense skills.
 Too often, we seem to concentrate our training more on the Action part.
 And the Ego part that tags along.
-Tactical thinking – and common sense – sometimes go out the window in the interest of a tough-talking self-righteous mentality that is usually more insecurity than personal security.
+Tactical thinking – and common sense – often go out the window with the tough-talking self-righteous mentality that is usually more insecurity than personal security.

-In the cop world we (derisively) refer to it as the “contempt of cop” mentality: “I am the PO-lice!
+In the police world we (derisively) refer to it as the “Contempt of Cop” mentality: “I am the PO-lice!
 You will RESPECT my AUTHORITAH!
 I am the boss here.
 When I say jump you do it and anything less is Obstructing!”

 This is bad practice, and a bad habit to get into.
-When you start seeing these situations as some kind of proving ground, the creep in focus is complete, and you’ve missed the point altogether.
+When we start seeing these situations as some kind of proving ground, the creep is complete, and we’ve missed the point altogether.
+With potentially dangerous consequences.